601st Bombardment Squadron

 The 601st Bombardment Squadron is an inactive United States Air Force unit.
-It was assigned to the 398th Bombardment Group, and served in Combat in the European Theater of Operations, flying its last mission in late April 1945.
+It was assigned to the 398th Bombardment Group, and served in combat in the European Theater of Operations, flying its last mission in late April 1945.
 The squadron moved to Drew Field, Florida, where it was inactivated on 1 September 1945.

 In 1985, the squadron was consolidated with the 601st Tactical Air Support Squadron, stationed at Sembach Air Base, Germany.
 The consolidated squadron was last assigned to the 601st Tactical Control Wing.

 History

 World War II

 The 601st Bombardment Squadron was activated at Ephrata Army Air Base, Washington in early 1943 as one of the four original squadrons of the 398th Bombardment Group.
 The squadron trained under II Bomber Command with Boeing B-17 Flying Fortresses.
 The squadron's training was interrupted in July 1943, when it became a Replacement Training Unit.
 Replacement training units were oversized units which trained aircrews prior to their deployment to combat theaters.
 In November, replacement training ended and the squadron resumed its preparation for overseas deployment.

 The 601st deployed to England in April 1944 aboard the troopship USS Wakefield.
 Its parent group was the last B-17 group to be assigned to VIII Bomber Command.
 The squadron flew its first combat mission the following month.
-Until V-E Day the squadron participated in the air offensive against Nazi Germany, bombing such targets as factories in Berlin, marshalling yards in Saarbrücken, shipping facilities in Kiel, oil refineries in Merseburg and aircraft factories in Münster.
+Until V-E Day the squadron participated in the strategic bombing campaign against Germany, bombing such targets as factories in Berlin, marshalling yards in Saarbrücken, shipping facilities in Kiel, oil refineries in Merseburg and aircraft factories in Münster.

 In June 1944, prior to Operation Overlord, the Normandy invasion, the squadron temporarily suspended its strategic bombing to attack coastal defenses and enemy troop concentrations on the Cherbourg peninsula.
 Eighth Air Force took advantage of the diversion from strategic bombing to allow newly arrived units like the 601st to fly attacks against nearby targets to gain combat experience.
 The first target assigned was a V-1 flying bomb launch site near Sottevast, but the unit's inexperience and overcast conditions in the target area caused it to return to its home station without bombing.

 The squadron also struck gun positions near Eindhoven to support Operation Market Garden, the airborne attacks in the Netherlands, in September and attacked power stations, railroads and bridges during the Battle of the Bulge from December until January 1945.
 It attacked airfields in March 1945 during Operation Varsity, the airborne assault across the Rhine River.

 The squadron flew its last combat mission on 25 April 1945 when it attacked the airfield at Plzeň, Czechoslovakia.
 After the German surrender it transported liberated prisoners of war from Germany to France.
 It left Europe in May and returned to the United States aboard the passenger liner RMS Queen Elizabeth, arriving at the New York Port of Embarkation on 29 June.
 Squadron members were given thirty days leave, and a cadre assembled at Drew Field, Florida, where the squadron was inactivated in August 1945.